DEALwithitDEV/ordinals-collections/README.md

 #### Wrong directory.
 Your meta.json and inscriptions.json should go into /ordinals-collections/collections/your-collection-name/...
 Ideally, "your-collection-name" and "slug" within the meta.json are identical.
+To correct the directory in your open pull request, simply go to "Edit" your jsons within it, and then look at the directory above the edit section.
+If you backspace on the filename you can edit the /directory entry too!

 #### Outdated fork used for creating a pull request.
 When UPDATING your collection metadata, please make sure you have updated/synchronized the repo fork your are creating the pull request for.

 #### Different directory or "slug" in metadata update
 Please use THE SAME directory (and also "slug" in meta.json) as you used for your collection before.
 Otherwise your pull request will be conflicting with the main repo, and may require the maintainer to manually delete your old metadata before merging your new pull request.
+To edit